youness-elh/Data_reduction_GUI/README.md

 * validate the input path before running from data base
 * modify specimen in database
 * adapted to other tests

+## References

+This work is done in Fraunhofer IWM at the Structural Integrity and Fracture Mechanics group under the supervision of Mr. Ali Aydin and Mr. Igor Varfolomeev.